 For pet owners, there is no harder decision than saying goodbye to a beloved family member.
-Chasing Tails Veterinary Services offers at-home euthanasia, providing a less stressed environment for both you and your furry companion.
+Chasing Tails Veterinary Services offers at-home euthanasia in both our Houston and College Station Texas service areas, providing a less stressed environment for both you and your furry companion.
 By staying at home, your pet’s last moments are peaceful and quiet.

 What can I do to make this process easier for my pet?

 By choosing at-home euthanasia, you are allowing his or her final moments to be spent at home, surrounded by favorite people, beloved items, and familiar smells.
 Your pet will not need to go through the stress of a car ride to an unfamiliar and cold location.

 You know your pet best, and the most important thing is to help them feel calm and stress-free, whatever that means for him or her.
 Make sure they have their favorite comfort items (bed, blanket, toys) with them.
 You can also provide them with a special treat before the procedure like ice cream or hot dogs.

 Stay with your pet through the process and to the end.
 Although it may be hard for you, it would be harder for your pet if the last face that they saw was an unfamiliar one.
 He or she has always been there for you in life; the best gift that you can give is your presence in death.

 What happens during the pet euthanasia procedure?
 Does it hurt?